tml/cadmus/Chapter-1/Part V: Methods.md

 ```

 #### Trim
-The `.trim()` method that returns a copy of the string without whitespace (spaces at the front or end of a String), e.g:
+The `.trim()` method that returns a copy of the string without whitespace (spaces at the front or end of a string), e.g:

 ```java
 String name = "     George";